Updated April 12, 2021

 - No spectators are allowed, whether indoors or outdoors.

-- When located in a region not facing specific mitigation efforts outlined in the Restore Illinois guidelines:
+- When the state reaches Phase 5 as outlined in the Restore Illinois guidelines:

 - Sports organizers should limit spectators to immediate household members or guardians of participants.
 Others should be considered only if space allows.